dplocki/special-octo-potato/README.md

   * The only avaible options can be found on the page:[Virtual environments for GitHub-hosted runners](https://help.github.com/en/actions/reference/virtual-environments-for-github-hosted-runners)
   * You can use docker image
 * The job names must start with a letter or '_' and contain only alphanumeric characters, '-', or '_'
+* You can react on tags without declaring the branch